SebLeich/react-connlib/README.md

 A demo is available under: https://sebleich.github.io/react-connlib/ (please use with Google Chrome)

+## getting started with Connlib

+Initially, developers needs to decide whether they want to setup Connlib in standalone mode and use the predefined interfaces and functionalities or as integrated library.
+If you are not sure which mode is the best solution for your use-case follow the procedure below.

+However, you need to start by listening on the DOMContentLoaded event by adding `document.addEventListener("DOMContentLoaded", callbackFunction)`.

+### Connlib as standalone application

+In that case, your `callbackFunction()` must call the function `Connlib.setUpStandalone()`.
+Thereby,

+### Connlib as integrated library

 ## using Connlib with a custom framework

 Connlib provides connection-shape overlap prevention.